 Get Started + Next Steps

-Now that you understand why you need marketing operations + understand how to realize its full value, it’s time to something about it!
+Now that you understand how to realize its full value, it’s time to something about it!
 Here’s a few next steps:

-- Dig into building a CoE or grab this strategic bundle of documents to help you!
+- Dig into this (ungated) strategic bundle of documents to help you do even more.

 - I’ve written a book on this very topic!
 From Backroom To Boardroom has so much more as a deep-dive into marketing operations and how it not just earns a seat at the revenue table, but also how to build on its success

 And you can always look into our marketing operations consulting services if you want to drive key changes throughout your organization for revenue impact.